OWASP/owasp-summit-2017/Outcomes/Juice-Shop/Juce-Shop-Update.md

 ## Outcomes

-This working session will perform a live release utilizing the entire CI/CD stack Juice Shop utilizes:
+This working session performed a live release utilising the entire CI/CD stack Juice Shop utilizes:

 - New version of Juice Shop live on Heroku: